gbsoares/microcorruption-solutions/writeups/02-sydney.md

 ## Solution

-I started again by taking a look at `check_password` and inspecting the memory addresses after giving it the `password` input:
+I started again by taking a look at `check_password` and inspecting the assembly after giving it a random input:

 ```asm
 448a <check_password>